anthonyaoun23/image-combine/README.md

 # image-combime
-Combine 2 images using Magenta's image models using TensorFlow.js for GPU-accelerated inference.
+Combine 2 images using Magenta's image models and TensorFlow.js for GPU-accelerated inference.